AylaNetworks/ayla-documentation/src/cloud-api/change-log/index.md

 |<span class="different">&rlarr;</span>||```POST```|```/users/confirmation```|<small>1</small>|
 |<span class="different">&rlarr;</span>||```POST```|```/users/shares```|<small>1</small>|

-1. These four APIs cause emails to be sent to a user who creates an account, changes a password, needs to confirm account information, or participates in device sharing.
-These APIs no longer support the ```email_subject``` parameter for the subject line of the email, nor the ```email_body_html``` parameter for any customized text embedded in the body of the email.
+1. These four APIs, which cause emails to be sent to users who create accounts, change passwords, need to confirm account information, or participate in device sharing, no longer support the ```email_subject``` parameter for specifying email subject lines, nor the ```email_body_html``` parameter for embedding customized text in emails.